 Where is Steve Lomas now?

-Although he didn’t win anything domestically other than the Intertoto Cup with West Ham in 1999, Lomas did win 45 international caps with the Northern Ireland national side between 1994 and 2003.
+Although he didn’t win anything domestically other than the Intertoto Cup with the Hammers in 1999, he did win 45 international caps with the Northern Ireland national side between 1994 and 2003.

 After guiding the side to their most successful season for 40 years he left to pursue his ambition to manage at a higher level.

-In early 2011 he accepted the position of reserve team manager at former club West Ham United before joining Scottish side St Johnstone as manager later that year.
+In early 2011 he accepted the position of reserve team manager at West Ham before joining Scottish side St Johnstone as manager later that year.

 Success continued on the field for Lomas and in his first full season with the club he guided them to third place in the SPL and Europa League qualification.